SanliFaez/FAIR-Battery/docs/technical drawings.rst

 Beware, the bottom row is all GND.
 The top row starts from left to right with bit 1 to 6.
 7 and 8 (the two most right ones) are not connected, but can be used in the future.

+**Program Operation:**

+In order to use this circuit as a CR sink, simply connect the control bits according to table:
+`**Control Bits and Resulting Resistance**`_.
+If instead a CC sink is desired, one could measure voltage drop over the load, and knowing